Supersoft

-Supersoft was a software and computer game developer and publisher founded in England in 1978.
+Supersoft is a software and computer game developer and publisher founded in England in 1978.
 It was founded by Peter Calver and Pearl Wellard to develop and publish software primarily for the Commodore PET.

 History

 The earliest Supersoft catalogue known to have survived dates from December 1979.
 Earlier catalogues were photocopied in small quantities.

 Hardware

 In 1980 Supersoft released the first user-installable firmware product to be developed in the UK, the Petmaster Superchip.
 The following year the company expanded into hardware with the release of a high-resolution graphics card for the Commodore PET - and although by modern standards the resolution of 320 × 200 pixels is not high, it was a considerable improvement on the 80 × 50 capability of the standard model.
 Originally run from the founders' home in Eastcote, Middlesex the business moved to office premises in Wealdstone in 1981.

 Software

 Early games published by Supersoft for the Commodore PET included Air Attack (see Blitz computer game) and Super Glooper, the latter based on the popular Pac-Man arcade game.
 A text-adventure game based on the Douglas Adams book Hitchhiker's Guide to the Galaxy was withdrawn following legal action.
 The game's programmer, Bob Chappell, rewrote the game to remove all Hitchhiker's references, and Supersoft republished it as "Cosmic Capers.".
 The most successful business program developed by Supersoft was Busicalc, a spreadsheet program originally produced for the Commodore PET, and converted to the Vic-20 and Commodore 64; it was one of Supersoft's most successful products in the UK and became the company's first and most successful product in the USA, where it was published under licence by Skyles Electric Works.
 Busicalc 2 and Busicalc 3 followed, the latter offering three-dimensional capabilities.